OakAlice/SelfOrganisingMapWorkflow/README.md

 # Workflow for Self-Organising Maps

+I don't recommend using this version - I've made a lot of changes since this was made.
+Consider this a relic of my thinking at the beginning of my PhD.

+---

 This is an updated version of Chris' original script (found here: [Christofer Clemente](https://github.com/cclemente/Animal_accelerometry/tree/main)).
 Unfortunately, that script had a few errors, which have been corrected here.
 Changes are the correct implementation of the kohonen package, ensured independence training and testing data, as well as the inclusion of a validation set, upon which to tune hyperparameters (NOTE: final correction still in progress).

 Example data used was dog movement data from [Vehkoaja et al., 2020](https://www.sciencedirect.com/science/article/pii/S2352340922000348)